Staff, Volunteers, and Consultants

 Laura Roach first came to NWBRV as an AmeriCorps VISTA member serving in the field of resident services.
 In 2016, she returned to the organization to help launch and manage the Accessing Home program.
 Before accepting this position, Laura worked at NeighborWorks America in Washington, DC, coordinating a nationwide AmeriCorps VISTA program.
 She holds a B.S. in Economics from the University of New Hampshire.

-Antonio A. Rodriguez joined NWBRV as a NeighborWorks AmeriCorps VISTA after graduating with a Bachelor’s of Science in Political Science from the University of Rhode Island.
+Antonio A. Rodriguez joined NWBRV as a NeighborWorks AmeriCorps VISTA after graduating with a Bachelor’s of Arts in Political Science from the University of Rhode Island.
 He served two terms as an AmeriCorps VISTA before joining our team as a full-time staff member in December of 2014.
-Antonio will be working on the Choice Neighborhood planning process and Neighborhood Marketing Initiative to coordinate the Transformation Planning for Woonsocket’s Our Neighborhoods Planning District.

 Daynah Williams joined the NWBRV team in 2013 as the Mutual Self Help Housing Program Manager.
 Prior to working with us, she was an Intake Coordinator at Rhode Island Housing for the Hardest Hit Fund, a key foreclosure assistance program offered to RI residents.
 Daynah has a B.A. from Mount Ida College and is currently pursuing a degree in Community Development from Roger Williams University.
 Daynah and her family reside in Providence, where she plays an active role in many civic organizations including the West Elmwood Intruders Football/Cheerleading Organization and the Providence School Department’s Parent Advisory Committee.